Maritime Law in Singapore

 The Singapore Registry of Ships

 The Registry of Ships was established in 1966 and has a very good international reputation for its services, pollution control standards and also has a very good safety record.
 The Singapore Registry of Ships falls under the regulations of the Maritime and Port Authority (MPA) and ranks among the first top ten largest vessel registries in the world.
 There are over 3,000 vessels registered with the Singapore Registry of Ships at the moment.
+Our law firm can represent you in other legal matters as well, for instance, you can contact a divorce lawyer in Singapore if you need assistance on family law matters.

 If you want to register a boat and need details about the documents to be submitted you can contact our law firm in Singapore.